mjcarter060/pdsnd_github/README.md

 2. What is the average travel time for users in different cities?
 3. What are the earliest, most recent, most common year of birth?

+This project was submitted for Udacity review on June 16, 2022.

 ### Files used
 MikeCarter-Project2.Rmd : R Code  (used to generate html output) new-york-city.csv : BikeShare rental data for New York city